6.6. Download resumption

 } anjay_fw_update_initial_state_t;

 The highlighted fields can be used to arrange a download resumption.
-Recall that we already passed this structure to anjay_fw_update_install in previous chapters, but we’ve always made it zero-initialized before doing so.
+Recall that we already passed this structure to anjay_fw_update_install in previous chapters, but we’ve always zero-initialized before doing so.

 Note